-To date, I have released five riverrun albums: Pentimento, La Mer, New Cartographies, Romer Shoal and Lilliput.
-There is a collaboration between riverrun and William Delano called Southermost that is very much in the riverrun 'style'.
-Clicking on the album links will take you to a page where you can listen to each album in full, and read more about how they were created.
+To date, I have released six riverrun albums: Pentimento, La Mer, New Cartographies, Romer Shoal, Lilliput, and The Same Silent Hill.
+There is a collaboration album between riverrun and William Delano called Southernmost that is very much in the riverrun 'style', and a ten-hour version of the Lilliput album called Lilliput (by Night).
+Clicking on the album links will take you to a page where you can listen to each album in full, and in some cases, read more about how they were created.

 This project was initially just for my own amusement; without the encouragement of several key people, the project would never have been made public.

 Firstly, Mark Benton was an invaluable early listener, who wrote a glorious review for the sadly defunct Losing Today website.
 His encouragement, like that of my dear friend and trusted critic Cath Aubergine, first got me thinking about releasing a riverrun record.